- Adam Filios

 He is a member of the Institute of Electrical and Electronics Engineers (IEEE) and former member of the American Physical Society (APS), the Optical Society of America (OSA), and the Materials Research Society (MRS).

-Her research interests are in sustainable Environment, including renewable energy, green building and water efficiency.
+Her research interests lie in the area of sustainable Environment, ranging from renewable energy, green building and water efficiency.
 She has advanced expertise in green building arena.
 In addition to being a LEED accredited professional, she holds building and envelope certification from the building Performance Institute.
-She is currently the leader of the Wind Energy Research, part of Smart Grid initiative.

 Dr. Jeff Hung obtained his Ph.D. in Materials Science and Engineering at Stony Brook University.
-He also holds a M.S. degree in Mechanical Engineering and a B.S degree in Manufacturing Engineering Technology.
-He has over 10 years of research experience in fuel cell technology and holds two patents in this field.
+He also holds a M.S degree in Mechanical Engineering and a B.S degree in Manufacturing Engineering Technology.
+He has over 10 years of research experience in fuel cell technology and holds two patents in this field(US 7,144,648 B2 & US 7, 205, 062 B2).
 In addition, Dr. Hung is an expert in product design, prototype development, CAD/CAM, and CNC machining.
 He has published over 10 journal and conference publications.
 Currently, Dr. Hung is an assistant professor in the Mechanical Engineering Technology department at Farmingdale State College.
 He is also an active team member in the Smart Gird project at the college which he is the team leader for the solar thermal systems training workforce.

 Jonathan Lane is the founder and CEO of Quad State Solar, Inc. (QSS) A highly respected member of the Long Island/New York City solar community, Jonathan is also a founding member of the Long Island Solar Energy Industries Association (LISEIA), as well as the Lead Solar Instructor at Farmingdale State College.
 Additionally, he holds NABCEB certifications for PV Installation and PV Technical sales, as well as an IREC ISPQ accreditation as a Certified PV Instructor.